 2010 was a turning point for OAE, when it shifted from a platform-based to a network-based operation, using a combination of on-call units and surge operations instead of deployed forces.
 In addition to tracking and controlling suspect vessels, it helped to build a picture of maritime activity in the Mediterranean by conducting routine information approaches to various vessels.

-Active Endeavour was succeeded by Sea Guardian in October 2016.
+Active Endeavour was succeeded by Operation Sea Guardian in November 2016.

 International Security Assistance Force (ISAF) in Afghanistan